Immune Checkpoint Inhibitor Nivolumab in People With Recurrent Select Rare CNS Cancers

 - Adequate hepatic function within 14 days prior to Step 2 registration defined as follows:

 - Total bilirubin (except patients with Gilbert s Syndrome, who are eligible for the study but exempt from the total bilirubin eligibility criterion) <= 2.0 mg/dl and

 - No active or chronic hepatitis infection.
 HCV antibody (for Hepatitis C) and Hepatitis B Surface antigen and Hepatitis B core antibody must be negative.
 This has been routinely incorporated into immunotherapy trials with checkpoint inhibitors because of concerns that the risk of treatment-induced hepatic injury is increased in the setting of active viral hepatitis.

-- The patient must not be on a corticosteroid dose greater than physiologic replacement dosing defined as 30 mg of cortisone per day or its equivalent.
+- The participant must not be on a corticosteroid dose greater than physiologic replacement dosing defined as 30 mg of cortisone per day or its equivalent.

-- .
-The patient must provide study-specific informed consent prior to study entry.
+- The participant must provide study-specific informed consent prior to study entry.
 No Durable Power of Attorney or Next of Kin can provide initial consent.

 You CAN'T join if...

 - Participants who are receiving any other investigational agents.